-U.K. pound plunges 6% in mysterious flash crash
+U.K. pound plunges more than 6% in mysterious flash crash

 The pound had already sunk to a fresh 31-year low of around $1.26 on Thursday over deepening concerns that the U.K.'s split from the European Union will hurt the country's economy.
 Strategists had widely forecast it would go lower, but not as rapidly as it did on Friday.

+A plummeting pound could boost British exporters, and companies that make most of their money overseas, but it is pushing up prices of imports such as the iPhone 7 and fuel for airlines.
+The falling currency is hitting bond prices too -- and that makes it more expensive for the government to borrow.

-The flash crash yanked the British currency down to near $1.18.
-It recovered most of the losses soon afterward to trade around $1.24.
+The flash crash yanked the British currency down to near $1.18, according to Factset.
+It recovered most of the losses soon afterward to trade around $1.23.

 Why the U.K. pound is still crashing